SunCulture wants to turn Africa into the world’s next bread basket, one solar water pump at a time – TechCrunch

 On the continent, 80% of families depend on agriculture for their livelihoods, but only 4% use irrigation.
 Many families also lack access to reliable and affordable electricity.
 It’s these twin problems that Samir Ibrahim and his co-founder at SunCulture, Charlie Nichols, have spent the last eight years trying to solve.

-Armed with a new financing model and purpose-built small solar power generators and water pumps, Nichols and Ibrahim, have already built a network of customers using their equipment to increase incomes by anywhere from five to ten times their previous levels by growing higher-value cash crops, cultivating more land and raising more livestock.
+Armed with a new financing model and purpose-built small solar-powered generators and water pumps, Nichols and Ibrahim have already built a network of customers using their equipment to increase incomes by anywhere from five to 10 times their previous levels by growing higher-value cash crops, cultivating more land and raising more livestock.

-The company also has just closed on $14 million in funding to expand its business across Africa.
+The company also just closed on $14 million in funding to expand its business across Africa.

-“We have to double the amount of food we have to create by 2050, and if you look at where there are enough resources to grow food and a lot of point — all signs point to Africa.
+“We have to double the amount of food we have to create by 2050, and if you look at where there are enough resources to grow food — all signs point to Africa.
 You have a lot of farmers and a lot of land, and a lot of resources,” Ibrahim said.

 African small farmers face two big problems as they look to increase productivity, Ibrahim said.
 One is access to markets, which alone is a huge source of food waste, and the other is food security because of a lack of stable growing conditions exacerbated by climate change.